Funeral Costs in Minnesota: What Families Pay in 2026

 How do funeral costs in Minnesota compare to other states?

-Funeral costs in Minnesota are near or slightly below the national average, reflecting moderate costs of living across the region.
-At $7,700 for a traditional funeral, Minnesota ranks near the national median of $7,848.
-The Midwest region generally sees moderate to lower costs compared to other parts of the country.
-See our state-by-state comparison for detailed pricing across all 50 states.
+Minnesota funerals are near or slightly below the national average, reflecting moderate costs of living across the region.
+The state's traditional-funeral average of $7,700 sits near the $7,848 national median, and the Midwest region overall trends toward moderate to lower pricing than the rest of the country.

-What is the cheapest funeral option in Minnesota?
+What is the least expensive way to handle a funeral in Minnesota?

 Calculate Your Funeral Costs — Free Tools